BBVA/gitbook/bbva_labs_security.md

 API-Check focus not only in the security testing and hacking use cases.
 The goal of the project is to be a complete toolset for DevSecOPs cycles and for different user profiles:

 * Developers
-* Systems SysAdmins
+* System Administrators
-* Security & penteters
+* Security & Pentesters

 <table>
   <tbody>